Or just dressing like Sarah Connor.

-AustriAlpin Cobra belt buckle in polished (sometimes labeled “silver,” “aluminum” or “chrome” by other sellers) finish on olive drab green web belt: This is a sure thing as far as the description goes, I am familiar with this coveted buckle brand.
+AustriAlpin Cobra belt buckle possibly in polished/silver/aluminum/chrome (depending on seller’s listing) as it appears to be in the first official photo OR elephant grey as it appears in stills from the trailers (which would be less flashing) on olive drab green web belt: This is a sure thing as far as the description goes, I am familiar with this coveted buckle brand.
 The only ready made belt I have found with this combination polished on OD green is Crosstac women’s Lightening Tactical. but I don’t know if that’s what they got or if they made one.
 Obviously, the wardrobe department could sew the buckle onto webbing themselves.
 The Lightening Tactical belt is pricey, but well made tactical and rigger belts with these Cobra buckles tend to be and it does have useful hidden pockets, with or without a knife to put in the knife one.

 Me?
 Hell, yeah!
 These are great buckles and I wear tactical belts already and really would love one.
 Black on black, or wolf gray on black, of course.
 But I’m looking at that no time soon due to costs, yeah even on Esty which has the best prices on belts, some of them appear really well made.
 Seriously, these are awesome buckles and is the one thing, other than basic black Ts, that I consider a practical thing that I’m happy to copy from this movie so far.